norlandrhagen/CMAP/_build/html/_sources/FAQ/FAQ.rst.txt

 How to Contribute
 -----------------

-You can contribute directly to the Simons Ocean Atlas via the Github_ page or you can make suggestions via email or Slack_.
+You can contribute directly to CMAP via the Github_ page or you can make suggestions via email or Slack_.

 |